6.5 How to harness diversity

 - Hold managers accountable: diversity and inclusion should be among the goals of the organisation.
-For example, incorporate them as part of the manager’s professional development, ask them to get involved or offer them training.
+For example, incorporate the goals as part of the manager’s professional development, provide training and engagement activities.

 - Support flexible work arrangements: offer benefits that help employees balance professional and personal commitments, provide greater flexibility of working hours, allow transitional periods, offer childcare support etc.

 - Recruit and promote from diverse pools of candidates: searching for talent at the hiring stage is the starting point but it is also very important to maintain this talent afterwards.